Life Library — Marriage

 How to Get Along with Your In-Laws

 While getting along with in-laws may seem like a formidable task at times, it will help to remember that the better your relationship with your in-laws, the healthier your marriage and family life will be.
-The solid foundation for families is love, and that love should be inclusive, embracing in-laws.
+The solid foundation for families is love, and love should be inclusive, embracing in-laws.

 Inside Look at Promise Keepers